siberianfox/g2wiki/GPIO-1.x.md

-This page discusses upcoming functionality being added to the GPIO system in the 1.0.0 release<br>
+This page discusses the GPIO system in the upcoming 1.0.0 release<br>

 ### Pages:
 - GPIO Overview